Augmentedjs/augmented/README.md

 **Augmented.js** is a javascript framework based on Backbone.js that provides a large set of enterprise functionality.

-The key focus of the project is to tie a number of missing features, patterns, and what would normally be thrid-party plugins together in a powerful framework.
+The key focus of the project is to tie a number of missing features, patterns, and what would normally be third-party plugins together in a powerful framework.
 Another goal of *Augmented.js* is to limit third party libraries for a smaller footprint, easy dependency management, and high performance.
 Performance is a key item in the framework.
 In every case the performance will beat other libraries and frameworks (such as jQuery) usually by large amounts.

 # Modules